atom-retros/atomhk/README.md

 - An Arcturus Morningstar database [Database repository](https://git.krews.org/morningstar/arcturus-morningstar-base-database)
 - A free API key from (Tiny MCE)[https://www.tiny.cloud/auth/signup/]

-*You must run the housekeeping through a subdomain or a total seperate domain, as you will not be able to run both the housekeeping and your CMS on the exact same domain.*
+*You must run the housekeeping through a subdomain or a total seperate domain, as you will not be able to run both the housekeeping and your CMS on the exact same domain name.*

-After all of the above has been installed you've to do the following:
+After all of the above has been fulfilled you have to do the following:
 Open CMD and navigate into the path you want the housekeeping to be located at, and run the commands listed below

 #### Windows